Scale-free tree network with an ultra-large diameter

 \begin{quote} \textbf{Abstract:} Scale-free networks are prevalently observed in a great variety of complex systems, which triggers various researches relevant to networked models of such type.
 In this work, we propose a family of growth tree networks $\mathcal{T}_{t}$, which turn out to be scale-free, in an iterative manner.
 As opposed to most of published tree models with scale-free feature, our tree networks have the power-law exponent $\gamma=1+\ln5/\ln2$ that is obviously larger than $3$.
-At the same time, ``small-world" property can not be found particularly because models $\mathcal{T}_{t}$ have an ultra-large diameter $D_{t}$, i.e., $D_{t}\sim|\mathcal{T}_{t}|^{\ln3/\ln5}$ where $|\mathcal{T}_{t}|$ represents vertex number.
-In addition, we also study random walks on tree networks $\mathcal{T}_{t}$ and derive exact solution to mean hitting time $\langle\mathcal{H}_{t}\rangle$.
-The results suggest that analytic formula for quantity $\langle\mathcal{H}_{t}\rangle$ as a function of vertex number $\mathcal{T}_{t}$ has a power-law form, i.e., $\langle\mathcal{H}_{t}\rangle\sim|\mathcal{T}_{t}|^{1+\ln3/\ln5}$ , a characteristic that is rarely encountered in the realm of scale-free tree networks.
-Lastly, we execute extensive experimental simulations, and find that empirical analysis is in strong agreement with theoretical results.\\
+At the same time, "small-world" property can not be found particularly because models $\mathcal{T}_{t}$ have an ultra-large diameter $D_{t}$ (i.e., $D_{t}\sim|\mathcal{T}_{t}|^{\ln3/\ln5}$) and a greater average shortest path length $\langle\mathcal{W}_{t}\rangle$ (namely, $\langle\mathcal{W}_{t}\rangle\sim|\mathcal{T}_{t}|^{\ln3/\ln5}$) where $|\mathcal{T}_{t}|$ represents vertex number.
+Next, we determine Pearson correlation coefficient and verify that networks $\mathcal{T}_{t}$ display disassortative mixing structure.
+In addition, we study random walks on tree networks $\mathcal{T}_{t}$ and derive exact solution to mean hitting time $\langle\mathcal{H}_{t}\rangle$.
+The results suggest that the analytic formula for quantity $\langle\mathcal{H}_{t}\rangle$ as a function of vertex number $|\mathcal{T}_{t}|$ shows a power-law form, i.e., $\langle\mathcal{H}_{t}\rangle\sim|\mathcal{T}_{t}|^{1+\ln3/\ln5}$.
+Accordingly, we execute extensive experimental simulations, and demonstrate that empirical analysis is in strong agreement with theoretical results.
+Lastly, we provide a guide to extend the proposed iterative manner in order to generate more general scale-free tree networks with large diameter. \\